Ash Forest School

 An outdoor classroom, on an allocated site within the school grounds.

 Forest School Leader: Mr Stephen Robjohn (BTEC Level 3 Advanced Forest School Leaders Award.
-Pediatric First Aid.)
+Paediatric First Aid.)

 Ash Primary Forest School was set up in 2007 by Lynne Coyne and Marilyn Jakes, two Ash School Teaching Assistants whilst taking their Advanced Forest School Leaders Award.
 Stephen Robjohn joined the Forest School team in 2012 as a volunteer and took over as Forest School Leader in 2013.
 He is helped by Sarah Conway-Dyer, a volunteer parent.